 The Chief Executive Officer, as Accountable Officer (AO), has overall responsibility for data protection within Environmental Standards Scotland.

-The Head of Comms and Corporate Services is designated as Environmental Standards Scotland’s Senior Information Risk Owner (SIRO).
+The Head of Corporate Services and Communications is designated as Environmental Standards Scotland’s Senior Information Risk Owner (SIRO).

 The Data Protection Officer (DPO) is responsible for data protection assurance and compliance, and reports key findings and recommendations to the Executive Team.